 The Git Pull Rebase is a method for bringing your development branch up to date.
 The Git Rebase command conducts a rebase, from the word itself.

 Whereas the git rebase performs a rebase, or in simple words, it rewrites the history.
-It will fetch changes from a remote and rebase or replug your changes on the top of it.
+It will fetch changes from a remote and rebase or replug your changes on top of it.
 It records changes you made not on the remote and replays them starting from the last fetch.

 Conclusion